mfpiccolo/pliable/README.md

     end
   end

-  # Dynamically deduce if there is a relationship with any of the plys that have been imported.
+  # Dynamically deduce if there is a relationship with any of the plies that have been imported.
   # In the case of saleforce the id of related object is stored by using the name of that
   # object as a key. (ie "Invoice__c" => "long_uiniq_id").
 In this app users choose a few models
-  # that they want to bring over but you could easily just get everything.
+  # that they want to bring over (i.e user.model_names).
     user.plies.each do |ply|
       related_model_names = ply.instance_variables.map {|e| e.to_s.gsub("@", "") } & user.model_names
       related_model_names.each do |name|